prioritizr/wdpar/cran-comments.md

   **The prepr R package is an optional dependency that is available on GitHub (<https://github.com/dickoa/prepr>).
 Instructions for installing the prepr R package are provided in the DESCRIPTION file and the package README file.**

-* Namespace in Imports field not imported from: ‘withr’ All declared Imports should be used.

 # CRAN check notes for current version on CRAN

 * Namespace in Imports field not imported from: ‘withr’